ihFernando/style-dictionary-nextjs-s3/README.md

-# style-dictionary-nextjs-s3
+# Style Dictionary + NextJS + S3

-Style Dictionary + NextJS + S3
+This repo is for a post on my blog.